Features¶

 |

 Define different types of links between needs to represent various relationships.
-This helps to create a precise traceability model. # In conf.py
+This is the foundation of a precise traceability model.
+The legacy # In ubproject.toml

 |